 Texas Sen. Ted Cruz also traveled to Kentucky to meet with Davis, but he was not part of the pro-Davis rally that appeared on live cable television.

-Davis' attorneys: Kentucky religious freedom law supports her
+Attorneys: State religious freedom law supports Davis

 Davis’ legal team has filed appeals to the 6th U.S. Circuit Court of Appeals.

 “If (Davis’ deputies) can issue licenses under someone else’s authority … Kim Davis would not stand in the way of that,” another attorney, Roger Gannam, told CNN’s “New Day” on Tuesday.

 Davis’ legal team on Monday asked the appeals court for an injunction that would prompt Kentucky Gov. Steve Beshear to remove her office’s authority from the licenses, something her attorneys say Beshear can do through an executive order.

 Some of Davis’ opponents say she could resign if she feels she can’t issue licenses to same-sex couples.

 But Davis should not have to resign or be jailed, Gannam said, because “accommodation of religious conscience is the law in Kentucky, including for elected officials.”